 Part 6, Sponsor’s income and employment

 The sponsor needs to complete this section only if his or her income wasn’t enough by itself to meet the Poverty Guidelines requirements.
-If the sponsor needs to add assets and he or she includes such items as a house, second car (so long as it's in working condition), or a boat, remember to subtract debts, mortgages, and liens before writing down their value in Question 26.
-The value of these assets will later be divided by five before being used to meet the Poverty Guidelines minimum if the sponsor is a U.S. citizen spouse, and will be divided by five if the sponsor is a U.S. permanent resident spouse.
+If the sponsor needs to add assets, which may include such items as a house, second car (so long as it's in working condition), or a boat, remember to subtract debts, mortgages, and liens before writing down their value.
+And remember that the value of these assets will later be divided by three before being used to meet the Poverty Guidelines minimum if the sponsor is a U.S. citizen spouse, and will be divided by five if the sponsor is a U.S. permanent resident spouse.
 If some of the assets being used to meet the minimum belong to the immigrant, attach a separate page describing these (and of course attach documents to prove their ownership, location, and value).

 If the combination of the sponsor’s household available income and either one-third or one-fifth (as appropriate) of the sponsor’s and/or the immigrant’s assets do not yet meet the Poverty Guidelines minimum, the immigrant will still need to hand in this Affidavit, but will definitely want to seek a joint sponsor.